Networks-Learning/hcml-seminar-2025/README.md

 # Human-Centric Machine Learning seminar (Winter 2025)

-The Human-Centric Machine Learning seminar course focuses on reading and presenting recent research articles in human-centric machine learning, with a particular emphasis in societal aspects of machine learning (fairness, accountability, transparency), human-AI collaboration and causality.
+The Human-Centric Machine Learning seminar course focuses on reading and presenting recent research articles in human-centric machine learning, with a particular emphasis in societal aspects of machine learning (fairness, accountability, transparency), human-AI collaboration and interpretability.
 The papers will cover both theoretical foundations, applications as well as empirical studies.

 The seminar course is open for Master students.